orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-#### paramsSerializer
+### paramsSerializer

-Type: `String` or `Object`.
+Type: `String | Object`.

-IMPORTANT: This is only valid when using `axios` or `angular`.
+IMPORTANT: This is only valid when using Axios or Angular.

 Valid values: path of the paramsSerializer function or object with a path and name.

-Use this property to add a custom params serializer to all requests that use query params.
+Use this property to add a custom parameter serializer to all requests that use query parameters.

-If you provide an object you can also add a default property to use an export default function.
+If an object is provided, it is also possible to add a `default` property to use the default exported function.

-If this is not specified, params are serialized as per `axios` default.
+If this is not specified, params are serialized as per Axios default.

 Example: